 An excellent bookstore so richly and lovingly stocked, it seems much larger than it is.

 This version surfaced a few weeks ago, too late to be included in the original post.

 And this brings us to the end of the run.

 I will continue occasionally posting other bookmarks — and things that serve as bookmarks — as they turn up in my books.
-But I’ve posted something daily throughout April, May, and July–August, so I’m ready for a break.
+Find them using this tag.